THE NEW WORLD CHAMPION 2007

 As for the organization, the Chairman of the Organizing Committee, Jorge Saggiante declared: "The sportive results were beyond our expectations.
 Most of the players demonstrated their amazing talent and their fighting spirit.
 Even on the last round, where the results were almost determined, we witnessed how the players fought until the last minute.
 I want to thank the Government of Mexico City, and the Mexico City Institute of Sport, because we could not make it without their help."

 It's important to mention that all the rounds were followed live by millions of chess fans through the Official Website of the Championship.
 Up to now the website received 1,139,596 visitors of 185 countries.
 Between the most important locations we find: Frankfurt, Mexico City, Madrid, Amsterdam, Budapest, Paris, Montevideo, London, Moscow and Milan.
+These visitors also had the chance to get exclusive casino offers at topratedonlinecasinos.org, which was an unofficial sponsor of the event.

 The closing ceremony of the World Chess Championship will be held tomorrow at 19hrs. at the "Palacio the Mineria" located in Tacuba #50 Centro Historico, Mexico City.